 Hence, reliable software should not allow even a very competent hacker to get into the application without proper privileges.

-• Security testing is done in UAT with specific inputs into the software to ensure that it is not hackable.
+- Security testing is done on UAT with specific inputs into the software to ensure that it is not hackable.

-• Security also means Login and roles and privileges to various users (external and internal) to use different sections of the applications and also for creating and approving data.
+- Security also refers to Login and roles and privileges for various users (external and internal) to use different sections of the application and also to create and approve data.

 #5.
 Integration with external software systems: